KCSU/kcsu.org.uk/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+Basic rundown of project:
+Pages contain the html that is shown for each of the pages and include components Components are individual buttons and tables that can be resused layouts stores a layout component that allows us to set a standard for the metadata of every page data has json files that get used by the societies and meet the kcsu tables

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: